CaptainCodeman/rdx/docs/background.md

 * Integration with Redux DevTools
 * Connect mixin to bind WebComponents to the store
 * Reducer definitions to auto-generate action creators and types
-* Fully stong-typed Typescript typing of State and Dispatch functions
+* Fully stong-typed TypeScript typing of State and Dispatch functions
 * Routing middleware to add route state to store, with parameter extraction
 * Async effect middleware with easy-to-use semantics
 * Persistence middleware to rehydrate or persist state (e.g. to `localStorage`)